traines-source/transport-network-animator/docs/classes/Config.md

 • **mapProjection**: `string` = `'epsg3857'`

-Which map projection to use if you use data-lonlat attributes on stations.
+Which map projection to use if you use `data-lon-lat` attributes on stations.
 For choices and custom projections, see [Projection](Projection.md)

 #### Defined in